4.73 from 65 votes

 collage of overhead shots of mixing bowl making cake

-I like to top it with powdered sugar, but you could also add a chocolate frosting like my chocolate buttercream or a chocolate milk frosting.
+I like to top it with powdered sugar, but you could also add a chocolate frosting like my 5 minute chocolate frosting or a chocolate milk frosting.
 It’s also excellent warm, topped with ice cream.

 overhead shot of cake in square baking dish